Key Takeaways

 Trend 1: Domain-Specific AI Models Overtake General-Purpose

 We're already seeing this in healthcare (diagnostic models trained on clinical data), legal (contract analysis models trained on regulatory corpora), financial services (risk models trained on sector-specific datasets), and manufacturing (quality inspection models trained on production data).
-The pattern is clear: general-purpose models get you 80% of the way, but the last 20% — the part that creates competitive advantage — requires domain specialization.
+In each case, general-purpose models get you 80% of the way, but the last 20% (the part that creates competitive advantage) requires domain specialization.

 Trend 2: Agentic AI Moves From Research to Production